Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Background

-In sum, as harms from algorithmic systems are sociotechnical and co-produced through social and technical elements, they cannot be remedied by technical fixes ~\cite{Gandy_2010} alone.
-They also require social and cultural change ~\cite{powles2018seductive}.
+In sum, taxonomies can be helpful tools for appreciating and assessing how harms from algorithmic systems are sociotechnical.
+As they retain social and technical elements, they cannot be remedied by technical fixes ~\cite{Gandy_2010} alone.
+They require social and cultural change ~\cite{powles2018seductive}.
+The proposed taxonomy provides a holistic and systematic view of the current discourse on types of sociotechnical harms from algorithmic systems.
+As the scope of the taxonomy we propose is broad, and many topic- or application- specific taxonomies exist already, we refer to and build on these existing works when appropriate.

-\subsection{Methodology}
+\section{Methodology}

-In alignment with prior calls to anticipate both computational harms and those arising from variable context of use ~\cite{Boyarskaya_2020}, we synthesize different insights on harms from computing research, to aid anticipation of sociotechnical harms.
-Our findings draw upon a scoping review for data collection and a reflexive thematic analysis of computing research on harms, which we outline below.
+In alignment with prior calls to anticipate computational and contextual harms ~\cite{Boyarskaya_2020, DataSociety2022}, we synthesize insights on harms from computing research to aid anticipation of sociotechnical harms from algorithmic systems.
+Our findings draw on a scoping review for data collection and a reflexive thematic analysis of computing research on harms.